mkiol/kaktus/README.md

 # Kaktus

 Multi services mobile feed reader, specially designed to work offline.
-Supports [Netvibes](http://www.netvibes.com/) and [The Old Reader](https://theoldreader.com/) as a feed aggregators.
+Supports [Netvibes](http://www.netvibes.com/), [The Old Reader](https://theoldreader.com/) and [Tiny Tiny Rss](https://tt-rss.org) as a feed aggregators.
 Works on Sailfish OS & BlackBerry 10 devices.

 Kaktus is working in sync mode, so network connectivity is not required all the time.
 The significant feature is possibility